 The simplest picture of particle dynamics in the ring implies that dust grains ejected from the surfaces of each moon would rapidly disperse in longitude and nodal angles while maintaining their initial inclinations (Burns et al., 1999).
 As such material evolves inward under Poynting-Robertson drag, it would naturally produce the two overlapping rings with rectangular profiles.
 Support for this interpretation comes from the fact that both gossamer rings show concentrations at the vertical extremes, where particles on inclined orbits spend most of their time.
-The extension of Thebe's gossamer ring beyond Thebe's orbit, however, violates this simple and elegant picture and has been attributed to an electromagnetic process involving Jupiter's intense magnetic field by Hamilton and Krüger (2008).
+The extension of Thebe's gossamer ring beyond Thebe's orbit and recently identified radial structure in the gossamer rings, however, violates this simple and elegant picture and has been attributed to an electromagnetic process involving Jupiter's intense magnetic field by Hamilton and Krüger (2008).
+Similarly, recent Keck imaging by de Pater et al. (2008), which highlights large backscattering ring particles, showed that the Amalthea and Thebe rings appear to be confined to regions just interior to their bounding satellites.